Justice lawyers fail to halt Trump financial records release

 "This is another major win for us in this historic case," said District of Columbia Attorney General Karl A. Racine in a statement.
 "Our next step is to proceed with discovery.
 We will soon provide the court a new schedule to begin the process of getting information about how President Trump is profiting from the presidency."

-Messitte wrote in a sometimes blistering 31-page opinion that the president did not sufficiently meet the requirements for an appeal midway through the ongoing case.
+Messitte wrote in a sometimes blistering 31-page opinion released Friday that the president did not sufficiently meet the requirements for an appeal midway through the ongoing case.

 "It is clear that the president, unhappy with the court's reasoning and conclusion, merely reargues that his interpretation of the emoluments clauses should apply instead of the one the court gave," he wrote.
 "The court sees no point in stating again why it concluded as it did."